Daily COVID-19 update: Freeborn County reports 9 new cases - Albert Lea Tribune

 Freeborn County reported nine new COVID-19 cases Friday in the daily update from local and state health officials.

-The county has now had 585 cumulative cases since the pandemic began.
+The county has now had 585 cumulative cases since the pandemic began, of which 32 are considered active cases and one person is hospitalized, according to the Freeborn County Public Health Department.

 Faribault County reported two new cases and has had 172 total cases; Mower County reported six new cases and has had 1,401 total cases; Steele County had six new cases and has had 619 total cases; and Waseca County reported four new cases and has had 844 total cases.